Konrad-99/Baseball/README.md

 ## Repo Structure
 - Script folder contains files needed for reproducibility
-- Data as well as cleaning for this paper can be found in input folder
+- Data can be found in input folder
+- Cleaning and simulations can be found in scripts folder
 - Results can be found in output folder

 ## Data